gyng/ditherer/doc/getting_started.md

     yarn run test:functional
     ```

+    If tests do not run (eg. Nightmare fails to start locally on Windows), you need to run `xfvb` locally to get the tests running.
+(Improve me: this is clunky)

+    ```
+    export DISPLAY=':99.0'
+    Xvfb :99 -screen 0 1024x768x24 > /dev/null 2>&1 & yarn test:full
+    ```

+    Alternatively, there is a `Dockerfile.test.dockerfile` that runs tests in a Docker image and can be run using `docker-compose -f docker-compose.test.yml up --build`.

-7. For development, the watchers can be run. `yarn run d` starts a development webpack server.
+7. For development, the watchers can be run. `yarn d` starts a development webpack server.
     ```
     yarn run test:watch
     yarn run d